Christopher McKay

 Christopher P. McKay (born 1954) is an American planetary scientist at NASA Ames Research Center, studying planetary atmospheres, astrobiology, and terraforming.
-McKay majored in physics at Florida Atlantic University, where he also studied mechanical engineering, graduating in 1975, and received his PhD in astrogeophysics from the University of Colorado in 1982.
+McKay majored in physics at Florida Atlantic University, where he also studied mechanical engineering, graduating in 1975.
+He also received his PhD in astrogeophysics from the University of Colorado in 1982.

 Career

 McKay has done research on planetary atmospheres, particularly the atmospheres of Titan and Mars, and on the origin and evolution of life.
 He is a co-investigator on the Huygens probe, the Mars Phoenix lander, and the Mars Science Laboratory.
 He also performed field research on extremophiles, in such locations as Death Valley, the Atacama Desert, Axel Heiberg Island, and ice-covered lakes in Antarctica.
 McKay is the Principal Investigator of the proposed Icebreaker Life astrobiology mission to Mars.
 In 2015 he received the Nevada Medal.

 He was a member of the board of directors of the Planetary Society and also works with the Mars Society, and has written and spoken on space exploration and terraforming.
 He is also an adviser for the Microbes Mind Forum.